 What was lacking in my homeschool words of the year in the past?
 No accountability and superficial word choices.

-The words I had chosen all sounded nice and looked great on paper.
+The homeschool words of the year that I had chosen before all sounded nice and looked great on paper.
 But, they had no real meaning to me or the growth of my homeschool.

 I needed a plan to determine the ideal Word of the Year.
 A deliberate plan, not just a few seconds without a true evaluation of our homeschool needs and wants.

 Pen to paper, I jotted down my ideas and thoughts.
-In doing so, I created this guide for finding the right Word of the Year for our homeschool.#Free Guide to #Homeschool Word of the Year Challenge.
-2018 is going to ROCK! #ihsnet Click To Tweet
+In doing so, I created this guide for finding the right Word of the Year for our homeschool.

 You can take as long as you need to work each step.
 This challenge is about helping YOU find your vision and maintain your homeschool focus.